viveksjain/pypush/README.md

 ------------
 Requires a Unix system - Mac or Linux.
 May work on Windows with the right tools installed.
 If you are interested in getting it to work on Windows, [open a new issue](https://github.com/viveksjain/pypush/issues/new).
-You must have passwordless SSH access to the remote machine, and it must have rsync installed.
+The remote machine must have rsync installed.
 The local directory must be a git repository (although it doesn't need to have any commits or staged files).

 Installation
 ------------